Osspial/rfcs/text/0000-licenses-lang-item.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Keys in the map should be formatted as a SPDX license identifier, optionally followed by a colon and the copyright holder's name if the license text is customized to each particular copyright holder.
-This formatting is strictly enforced by Rustc and will result in an error if not followed.
+Keys in the map should be formatted as a SPDX license identifier (when available), optionally followed by a colon and the copyright holder's name if the license text is customized to each particular copyright holder.
 If the license identifier contains a colon, it can be escaped with two consecutive colons (`ANNOYING:IDENTIFIER` -> `ANNOYING::IDENTIFIER`).

 TODO WRITE REST OF REFERENCE